One of the best parts of running this vagabonding blog is the opportunity to meet new and interesting people.

 Greg: How old were you when you started traveling and how long have you been out?

-Since then, I’ve been travelling off and on, between my work as a teacher, as well as family obligations, until now…and now I am 77 years old and planning my next year-long adventure.
+Since then, I’ve been traveling off and on, between my work as a teacher, as well as family obligations, until now…and now I am 77 years old and planning my next year-long adventure.

 Greg: So you are living in Mexico now?